-Evaluation of 2021 Performance.
+Evaluation of 2022 Performance.
 Our evaluation of performance in the annual incentive program includes consideration of performance on multiple factors within three general categories and with a safety category overlay:

-Category What it includes Why it is important Financial Performance Distributable cash flow per share Adjusted EBITDA Balance sheet management Reducing Debt/ EBITDA ratio Distributable cash flow per share, Adjusted EBITDA and balance sheet management together emphasize the importance of profitable growth grounded in prudent fiscal management Operational Performance Operational Execution Volume growth Operating cost and G&A discipline Capital discipline Project and commercial execution Stresses the importance of operational excellence, project execution and optimization of asset utilization through increasing volumes, while focused on effective capital discipline while managing operating and G&A costs.
-Commercial execution to focus on integrated and fee-based business - key drivers of value creation Sustainability Environmental, social and governance (ESG) Promotes focus on investment in human capital and on incorporating the interests of all key stakeholders in the execution of our business strategy to help ensure that annual performance leads to sustainable long-term growth as well as continued improvement of environmental performance Safety A holistic scorecard including quantitative and qualitative evaluation of incident rates, severity, process improvement, and other safety-related items Operates outside plan as a modifier that can reduce plan payout if performance is below expectations, but will not be used to increase plan payouts Stresses critical nature of safe operations and reinforces philosophy that strong safety performance is an expectation and not a justification for increased incentive compensation 24
+Category What it includes Why it is important Financial Performance Distributable cash flow per shareAdjusted EBITDA Distributable cash flow per share, Adjusted EBITDA and balance sheet management together emphasize the importance of profitable growth grounded in prudent fiscal management Operational Performance Operational Execution Volume growth Cost discipline Project and commercial execution Stresses the importance of operational excellence, project execution and optimization of asset utilization through increasing volumes, while focused on effective cost discipline.
+Commercial execution to focus on integrated and fee-based business - key drivers of value creation Sustainability Environmental, social and governance (ESG) Promotes focus on investment in human capital and on incorporating the interests of all key stakeholders in the execution of our business strategy to help ensure that annual performance leads to sustainable long-term growth as well as continued improvement of environmental performance Safety A holistic scorecard including quantitative and qualitative evaluation of incident rates, severity, process improvement, and other safety-related items Operates outside plan as a modifier that can reduce plan payout if performance is below expectations, but will not be used to increase plan payouts Stresses critical nature of safe operations and reinforces philosophy that strong safety performance is an expectation and not a justification for increased incentive compensation

-The table below provides the more specific items within the first three general categories that our Compensation Committee used when setting and determining the 2021 bonuses.
+The table below provides the more specific items within the first three general categories that our Compensation Committee used when setting and determining the 2022 bonuses.